 Of course, you’ll be led by a knowledgeable and fun English-speaking guide and Barcelona expert.
 Between tasting locations your guide will lead you through the winding streets, telling you stories of the culture and history of the beautiful neighborhood of Gracia.

 Plus, when you book you’ll receive a link to our Devouring Barcelona mini guide, packed with recommendations so you’ll eat well before and after your tour!

 The tour lasts approximately 4 hours (give or take 15 minutes).
 The tour covers approximately 3.5 kilometers (2.15 miles) and there is guaranteed seating at four of the stops.

 Don’t worry, you won’t be part of a massive hoard following a guide with a flag or a flamenco fan!
 We keep our groups small and intimate, so the tour can squeeze into small, hidden places and you get personal time with your guide.
 The maximum number of guests on this tour is usually 12 people and we only require two guests to operate a tour.

 We currently offer the tour Tuesdays through Saturdays, except public holidays and not in August (due to the closure of most of the vendors).

-The tour starts promptly at either 9:30am or 10:15am (please check your booking confirmation email for which tour you’re on).
+The tour starts promptly at either 9:30am or 10:15am from Tues-Friday and at 10:00am on Saturdays (please check your booking confirmation email for which tour you’re on).
 We ask our guests to come to the meeting point 10 minutes before the tour start time in order to check in with your guide.
 This ensures we get off to a timely start, and that first taste doesn’t get cold!

 The tour meets at Passeig de Gràcia, 108 (scroll up for a Google Map view).
 Arriving by Metro?
 Take line 3 and get off at the Diagonal metro stop (which is right beside the meeting place).
 When you book your tour you will receive an automated email from us with more precise meeting details.